At Engine, our mission is to connect and inspire our community through art, design, and education.

 Engine envisions a community and economy in which art, design, and education are valued, integrated, and celebrated.

 Founded on the belief that artistic expression and creative vibrancy are the gateways to cultural, social, and economic revitalization, Engine is committed to designing, launching, and promoting community-based arts programming.
 Engine aspires to be a driver of artistic expression, creative industry, cultural vitality, community connections, and socially responsible practices.
 Engine was conceived of and founded by Tammy Ackerman, Joshua Bodwell, and Stephen Abbott in 2010 and received its 501(c)3 status in December of 2010.

-An exciting future project, IGNITE incubator, hopes to help designer/artist entrepreneurs launch into creative, sustainable businesses with mentoring through the University of Maine Foster Center for Student Innovation as well as with a team of advisors working in the entrepreneurial community.
+- Engine’s new IGNITE incubator slated to launch in 2021, supporting designer-artist entrepreneurs in launching creative, sustainable businesses with mentoring through the University of Maine Foster Center for Student Innovation and a team of advisors working in the entrepreneurial community.

 Engine’s mission and goals revolve around helping the community see arts and culture as a viable form of economic development.
-Other Maine communities—such as Eastport, Rockland, and of course, Portland—have greatly benefited from attracting artists and creative individuals who help create and sustain an exciting environment, in the process raising the quality of life and attracting both new residents and businesses in the form of actual bricks and mortar stores and in the form of cultural tourist dollars.
+Other Maine communities—such as Eastport, Rockland, and of course, Portland—have greatly benefited from attracting artists and creative individuals who help create and sustain an exciting environment, in the process raising the quality of life and attracting and retaining creative talent.

 We believe that commerce follows culture.

 And that art, in its fullest expression, not only impacts individuals but transforms communities.

 Engine is a 501(c)3 nonprofit organization (effective December 2010) and incorporated in the State of Maine.

 Engine’s Financial Statements, Policies, IRS 990 provided upon request.